thecgs/quickprot/README.md

   1. Provide -ORFSoftware TD2 option, you can use TD2 as a tool for ORF prediction.
   2. Optimization of genetic code options.

-##  What is quickprot？
+##  What is QuickProt？

-The quickprot algorithm is a homology-based method for predicting gene models across entire genomes, designed to rapidly construct a non-redundant set of gene models.
+The QuickProt algorithm is a homology-based method for predicting gene models across entire genomes, designed to rapidly construct a non-redundant set of gene models.
 As illustrated in Figure 1, its core principle is analogous to the blotting method.
 It primarily employs [miniprot](https://github.com/lh3/miniprot/) (v0.12), to align homologous protein sequences to the genome, delineates high-alignment regions to assemble pseudo-transcripts (lacking UTR regions), and predicts coding regions within these pseudo-transcripts using [TransDecoder](https://github.com/TransDecoder/TransDecoder) (v5.7.1).
 Subsequently, low-quality gene models are filtered out and chimeric gene models are dissected, ultimately generating a high-accuracy, non-redundant gene set.

 ![Schema of quickprot algorithm](./docs/Schema_of_quickprot_algorithm.png#pic_center)

 <center>Fig1.
-Schema of quickprot algorithm</center>
+Schema of QuickProt algorithm</center>

 ## Installation:

-Before use, you need to install Python and Perl.
+Before use, you need to install Perl, Python, and biopython.

 Python3 >= 3.8, perl >= 5

-For ease of use, [miniprot](https://github.com/lh3/miniprot/) (v0.12) and  [TransDecoder](https://github.com/TransDecoder/TransDecoder) (v5.7.1)  software are integrated into quickprot.
+For ease of use, [miniprot](https://github.com/lh3/miniprot/) (v0.12) and  [TransDecoder](https://github.com/TransDecoder/TransDecoder) (v5.7.1)  software are integrated into QuickProt.

 ```
 wget https://github.com/thecgs/quickprot/archive/refs/tags/quickprot-v1.1.0.tar.gz